cbroeren/ember-context-menu/README.md

 ### Label icons

-You can optionally set a icon to show in front of the label.
+You can optionally set an icon to show in front of the label.
 Just give the name of the icon.

 ```js
   contextItems: [